 It is not abnormal to see trees and other vines so full of fruit that the abundance is falling off of the tree and going uneaten or unused.
 This is especially true with bananas, plantains and when mangoes are in season.

 Rice & Beans = Typical Dishes in Costa Rica

 In addition to being fresh, traditional dishes in Costa Rica are quite simple in nature.
 One dish that you are sure to come across while in Costa Rica is a white rice & black beans dish, which is referred to as a casado.
 Translated, casado means “married,” as in husband & wife or in this case the rice and beans.
 While there are varying stories about how this name became, this tends to be the most common and easily explained.

-These two staples (white riche and black beans) are served together throughout Costa Rica and are accompanied with a source of protein and some form of vegetable.
+These two staples (white rice and black beans) are served together throughout Costa Rica and are accompanied by a source of protein and some form of vegetable.
 Normally the protein is chicken, meat, fish or an egg.
 The vegetable is typically a simple salad or a combination of some form of chopped and cooked squash, carrots and/or potatoes.
 The salad consists of lettuce, cucumber, tomato, red or green pepper and ½ of a lime or “limon” with a pinch of salt, which acts as the dressing.
 The vegetable mix is called “picadillo” and normally cut up into tiny pieces, cooked and served within a light, chicken broth based sauce.